hcentive/searchReplaceScript/README.md

 	     	Comma separated extensions of files in which find replace needs to be done.
 By default .jsp is used

-	EXAMPLE
+## Example

 	searchReplace.py -e .text

-	     will look for changeKV.csv file in the same folder as searchReplace.py and perform find replace in files of .text extension
+The above command will look for changeKV.csv file in the same folder as searchReplace.py and perform find replace in files of .text extension.